Quickstart

 $

 The output is deterministic and will make sure that your repository is valid.
-If there's any missing secrets or other information not available to the host it will fail.
+If there's any missing attributes or other information not available to the host it will fail.

 Update the host